theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/table/table-parametrization.md

-{% include _content/en/xis-specific/parameterization/parametrization-about.md  %}

 ### Custom Properties

-The *Custom Properties* define the properties unique to the Xtract Table component. <br>
+The *Custom Properties* define the properties unique to the component.
-When parameterizing the Table component using SSIS variables or Data Flow Properties, the *Custom Porperties* are overwritten.
+When parameterizing the component using SSIS variables, the *Custom Porperties* are overwritten.

 For a list of available *Custom Properties*, see [Table Custom Properties](./properties).

+{% include _content/en/xis-specific/parameterization/parameterization-prop.md  %}

-### Parameterization using Data Flow Properties
+#### Available Data Flow Properties
-The following properties can be parameterized:
+List of *Data Flow Properties* that can be parameterized:

 |Property Name|Description|
 |:----|:----|